Volodymyr Bondarenko (footballer)

+Playing career

-Player career
+Club career

 Pupil of Dynamo Sports School (Kyiv).
 The first coach was OV Leonidov.
 He played for the following teams: CSKA-2 (Kyiv), Sistema-Borex (Boyarka), CSKA Kyiv, Arsenal Kyiv, Lisma-Mordovia Saransk, Sokol-Saratov, Obolon Kyiv, Sodovik (Sterlitamak), Baltika Kaliningrad, Dynamo Saint Petersburg, Torpedo Moscow.
 The latter left the club in July 2012 on charges of contract matches brought against him by the club.
 In the summer of 2012 he moved to Oleksandriya.
 He took 81 numbers in the team.
 In the 2012/13 season, he and his team became a bronze medalist, the club lost only to Alchevsk "Steel" and "Sevastopol".
 Bondarenko played in 26 matches.
 In 2015 he played for the then amateur team Dinaz Vyshhorod, and in 2016 he became the playing coach of the team Desna Pogreby.

+International career

+Bondarenko was on the Ukraine roster for the 2003 Summer Universiade.

-Coach career
+Coaching career

 In 2018 he become the coach of Dinaz Vyshhorod.
 In the 2020–21 he achieve asecond place Ukrainian Second League.
 In the season 2021–22 he has been elected best coach of the round 4 Ukrainian Second League.